 Recovery time is variable

-Acne is the term for plugged pores (blackheads and whiteheads), pimples, and deeper lumps (cysts or nodules), that occur
+is the term for plugged pores (blackheads and whiteheads), pimples, and deeper lumps (cysts or nodules), that occur on the

-on the face, neck, chest, back, shoulders and even the upper arms.
+face, neck, chest, back, shoulders and even the upper arms.
 Most teenagers have some acne.
-However, adults in their
+However, adults in their 20's,

-20's, even into their 40's or older, can get acne.
-Acne often clears up after several years even without treatment,
+even into their 40's or older, can get acne.
+Acne often clears up after several years even without treatment, but you need

-but you need not wait to outgrow it.
-Untreated acne can leave scars, which can be treated by your dermatologist as well.While
+not wait to outgrow it.
+Untreated acne can leave scars, which can be treated by your dermatologist as well.While not a life

-of moles and other blemishes are benign (not-cancer).
+and other blemishes are benign (not-cancer).
 They will never be a threat to the health of the person who has them.
+Spots or

-Spots or blemishes that warrant medical concern are those that do something out of the ordinary-those that act differently
+blemishes that warrant medical concern are those that do something out of the ordinary-those that act differently from other

-from other existing moles.
-This includes any spot that changes in size, shape or color, or one that bleeds, itches, becomes
+existing moles.
+This includes any spot that changes in size, shape or color, or one that bleeds, itches, becomes painful,

-it's best to get medical advice from Dr. Gary Rothfeld, Board Certified Dermatologist at NYC Dermatology if you notice
+best to get medical advice from Dr. Gary Rothfeld, Board Certified Dermatologist at NYC Dermatology if you notice a mole that

-a mole that does not follow the normal pattern.
+does not follow the normal pattern.
 Dr. Rothfeld may be able to assure you that the mole is harmless.
-To accomplish
+To accomplish this,

-of it, so that thin sections from the mole can be cut and examined under a microscope.
+so that thin sections from the mole can be cut and examined under a microscope.
 This is a simple and harmless procedure.
+If

 will need to be removed.